 A proper attic inspection in Toronto should include checking for damages like cracks or loosening, even if the vents reach outside.
 Avoid placing objects on the pipes – nothing should lean against them.

 Signs of Water Leakage

 There are certain areas on the attic that are more prone to water damage.
 The roof vents and chimneys need to be checked for moisture, rot and mold.
 Look out for damaged wood, framing or leak sources.
 Having these areas inspected regularly can save you costly repairs and prevent high energy bills.

 You can handle the inspections and simple repairs on your own if the property is a single-story or the roof is low-slope.
 However, a professional should help you solve complex problems.
 It is also safer and better to hire experts to access the attic for thorough evaluations and repairs, especially for steeper roofs or multiple-story buildings.

 What Products Are Best?

 There are different types of materials that your contractor may recommend when it comes to attic insulation.
-One common option is fiberglass insulation which is designed to hold heat and prevent moisture buildup.
+One common option is fibreglass insulation which is designed to hold heat and prevent moisture buildup.
 There’s also the option of using cellulose insulation which soaks moisture and releases it slowly to minimize the risk of damage.
 Your contractor should recommend the most reliable insulation material for your attic by assessing the condition.

 Choosing a Reliable Contractor